mrjatkin/mrjatkin.github.io/README.md

-Currently a holding page, with potential to be so much more.
+Just a holding page, for now